Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ![App render impl](./img/05-app-render-impl.gif)

 And we are done!
-Our core Todo App functionality is ready to be shipped and we can be sure it will work, because it's sound/type-safe and without run-time errors!
+Our core Todo App functionality is ready to be shipped and we can be sure it will work, because it's sound/type-safe and without any run-time errors!
 YAY 💙

 > **NOTE:**
+>
 > I'm not saying you don't have to write tests for your app!
 I'll leave it as an exercise for the reader 😎

-Now what about that DebugMode component that we saw in our Todo App showcase.
+Now, what about that `DebugMode` component, that we saw in our Todo App showcase in the beginning ?

 ### DebugMode and Debug

 #### Debug

-Let's implement Debug function, this time as a Function ( because react components can be implemented as a pure function if we don't need to handle internal state or life cycle hooks).
+Let's implement `Debug` Component, this time as a Function (because React components can be implemented as a pure functions, if we don't need to handle internal state or life cycle hooks).

 So how are we gonna do that ?
-Well again `// @ts-check` and `JSDoc` annotations ✍️
+Well again, `// @ts-check` and `JSDoc` annotations ✍️

 **src/debug/debug.jsx**